lotusatease/ifosslawbook/src/50-Taiwan.markdown

 courts should be sustained thereafter in FOSS cases as well, because the “taking/downloading without additional notice of acceptance” mechanism is fairly applied to them without a difference to Freewares.

+[^taiwan_bio]: *Lucien Cheng-Hsia Lin (Taiwan)
+(b.
+1976) is a legal specialist and management advisor at "Open Source Software Foundry, OSSF", a mission-oriented project launched and sponsored by the highest academic institution in Taiwan, Academia Sinica, from 2003.
+He is in charge of the analysis and interpretation of FOSS licenses, the record and track of FOSS business trends and models for OSSF office, and serves as the legal lead of Creative Commons Taiwan from 2014.
+He is also a guest lecturer at National Chiao Tung University located in Hsinchu, Taiwan. <http://www.openfoundry.org/en/about>*

 [^taiwan_1]: Taiwan Copyright Act, Art.
 5(1)(j), 22(2)(3), 59, 60, 80-2, and
     87.The official translations in English can be reached by “Laws &